Posttraumatic Stress Disorder (PTSD)

 PTSD can be debilitating, with negative impacts in many areas of a person’s life, making it difficult to carry out the normal activities of daily living.
 Broad areas affected can include health and safety, money management, self-care, transportation, work, relationship duties, and community participation.
 PTSD also affects a person’s executive planning abilities such as time management and concentration or paying attention.

-Occupational therapists work with PTSD patients of all ages and in all phases of recovery.
+Occupational therapists work with patients who have PTSD across the lifespan and in all phases of recovery.
 Following a comprehensive and collaborative evaluation to identify the individual’s strengths and barriers to occupational performance and their causes, OTs provide individual and group therapy sessions that are often done in collaboration with other professionals.
 Occupational therapy interventions include, but are not limited to:

 - Providing individual and/or group sessions that focus on: